changefashionindustry

 But we did, you and us.
 Indeed we are disappointed by the latest fashion shows and the massive number of outfits made for the new Spring/Summer 23 season.
 And we are disappointed because the industry missed the opportunity to mark a real change.

 Less is more is a shift that the fashion industry cannot face up for a matter of mere interest.
 Fashion is in the hands of finance, and finance is all about money.
+Since we try to find better ways to inhabit the planet, therefore, how we live and consume, we question what we see.
+So we challenge the fashion system.

 A less passive fruition of fashion

 There are people bored by endless online catalogues or stores packed with items.
-It’s a niche driven by less passive fruition of fashion and product consumption in general.
+It’s a niche driven by a less passive fruition of fashion and product consumption in general.

 Less is more: evolved fashion #formodernhumans

 Less is more creates space for new possibilities, a new approach that touches on our ethical, economic, and social views placing people and the planet first.
+It’s a different way of living, a higher purpose.
+Something that we share and can drive change.
+Which, in the end, is something bigger than ourselves.

 The fashion industry cannot grasp this opportunity, but we can.

-Less is more Read More »
+Less is More Read More »